SimoneFelici/Vulnerable_Application/README.md

 ```bash
   docker compose up --build
 ```
+## Vulnerabilities
+The file vulns.md has the full (I hope so) list of vulnerabilities.

 ## Endpoints
 You can refer to the file ips.txt for the full (I hope so) list of endpoints.